Frank Aguon: Personal life

-Aguon is married to Jennifer Uncangco Lujan, who played for the Women's Softball team won a gold medal for Guam at the 1998 Micronesian Games in Palau, Aguon has four children.
-He is member of St. Francis Roman Catholic Parish on Guam.
+Aguon is married to Jennifer Uncangco Lujan, who played for the women's softball team and won a gold medal for Guam at the 1998 Micronesian Games in Palau.
+He has four children.
+He is member of St. Francis Roman Catholic Parish in Yona.

 Political career

 Aguon began working in government in 1988.
 He has served as the director of the Guam Department of Commerce, a research analyst and the chairman of the Guam Territorial Planning Council.
 Aguon enlisted in the Guam Air National Guard in 1999.
 He was deployed to Afghanistan in 2007 and 2008 as part of Operation Enduring Freedom.

 Guam Legislature

 Aguon was first elected as a senator in the 24th Guam Legislature in 1997.

 He has since served six two-year terms in the legislature.
 In 2003 Aguon has served as Vice Speaker during one term in office.
 His committee assignments have included the Committee on Micronesian, Veterans, and Military Affairs as well as the Committee on Education.